chrisbelyea/local_group_policy/README.markdown

 ## Local_security_policy features

 If you want to leave the options as default, please do not fill in.
-The module will pull the default value from microsoft standards.
+The module will pull the default value from Microsoft standards.

 This module uses types and providers to list, update, validate settings